MNiMORPH/LSDTT-network-tool/README.md

 Builds a vectorized drainage network from LSDTopoTools outputs, divided at tributary junctions.
 Uses: analysis, plotting, GIS, model input.

 # Guide
+This tool has two parts, the first builds a network of lines and points, and the second creates long profile plots.

 ## Initial step: build the channel network using lsdtt-network-tool.py